 The Reconstructions and interpretation of ancient Mesopotamian architecture on the basis of written documents, images, and bricks are in the focus of this project.

 This research project provided a close examination of the earliest cuneiform sources related to water management and examines its technological and social aspects in the Sumerian city-state economies of Southern Mesopotamia.

-The project focuses regionally on Western Asia with a chronological timeframe from the 7th millennium through 3rd millennium BCE.
-Its objective is to find direct and indirect evidence for the introduction of wool as a textile fiber and study the procuring and processing of textile raw materials.
-The two main strands of evidence for this dissertation thesis are published textile traces and spindle whorl data collected from 23 sites.
-The project is designed to identify patterns of change related to textile production on a large regional and chronological scale.
+The project focused regionally on Western Asia with a chronological timeframe from the 7th millennium through 3rd millennium BCE.
+Its objective was to find direct and indirect evidence for the introduction of wool as a textile fiber and study the procuring and processing of textile raw materials.
+The two main strands of evidence for this dissertation thesis were published textile traces and spindle whorl data collected from 23 sites.
+The project was designed to identify patterns of change related to textile production on a large regional and chronological scale.